-Since leaving Japan, I have become aware of, and incredibly fond of, Metabolism, a Japanese architectural style born out of Modernism which–to me at least–has some Brutalist overtones.
+Since leaving Japan, I have become aware, and incredibly fond, of Metabolism, a Japanese architectural style born out of Modernism which–to me at least–has some Brutalist overtones.
 Like Brutalism, it speaks to an unrealised utilitarian, yet optimistic future.

 From what I understand, few Metabolist buildings were constructed, and even fewer remain standing today–it seems they did not age well.
-Wikipedia tells us about the following:
+A little Wikipedia investigation reveals a short list:

 - Nakagin Capsule Tower